A cartonnage foot covering made for Shebenwepet, a priestess of Horus-the-Child. The four pairs of s (cont.)

 Bronze sestertius of Antoninus Pius (AD 138-161), struck at Rome in AD 158-159.
 The reverse legend ( (cont.)

-A coffin clamp, of copper alloy, second century AD from Armant cow burial 13.
+A coffin clamp, of copper alloy, second century BC from Armant cow burial 13.
 The Baqaria, in which (cont.)

 Fragmentary mummy bandage with painted decoration in black ink.
 On the left is a figure of Osiris ho (cont.)